Pop Mašina: 1972–1978

 At the beginning of 1975, in Akademik Studio in Ljubljana, the band recorded their second studio album, Na izvoru svetlosti (At the Spring of Light).
 The album was produced by Ivo Umek and Nemeček.
 It featured Ljuba Ninković and Sloba Marković as guest musicians.
 The album featured one live track, the blues song "Negde daleko" ("Somewhere Far Away"), recorded on the band's concert held in Belgrade Sports Hall on 2 January 1974.
 The song "Rekvijem za prijatelja" ("Requiem for a Friend"), with lyrics written by Ljuba Ninković, was dedicated to Predrag Jovičić, the vocalist of the band San, who earlier that year died from an electric shock on a concert in Čair Sports Center in Niš.
+The song was musically inspired by Johann Sebastian Bach's choral composition and featured a string quartet.
 The album also featured a new version of the song "Zemlja svetlosti" ("Land of Light"), previously released on a 7-inch single.
 After the album release, the band was joined by the keyboardist Oliver Mandić.
 However, he left the band after only several performances, later gaining fame as a solo artist.
+He was replaced by former Moira member Dragan Velikić, whose stint with the band was also short, from May 1975 until the beginning of 1976.

-In 1976, the band released the live album Put ka Suncu (Road to Sun), recorded on three different performances in Belgrade Sports Hall, thus becoming the first Yugoslav band to release a solo live album (as prior to Put ka Suncu only various artists live albums were released).
+Due to their reputation of a band with attractive live performances, Pop Mašina members decided to record a live album.
+In 1976, the band released the live album Put ka Suncu, recorded on three different performances in Belgrade Sports Hall, thus becoming the first Yugoslav band to release a solo live album (as prior to Put ka Suncu only various artists live albums—usually recorded on Yugoslav rock festivals—were released).
+However, due to technical limitations, the album did not see the expected critical success.
+The A-side of the album featured the tracks "Tražim put", "In memoriam (Sećam se)" ("In Memoriam (I Remember)") and "Negde daleko", while the B-side featured the 19-minute version of "Put ka Suncu".